 - d.
 Other Conditions - (1.)
 An executed Contract For Deposit of Moneys per GC Section 53649 - (2.)
 Collateralization required in accordance with GC Section 53652 or FDIC insurance in accordance with GC Section 53601.8 (c.) - (3.)
 Waiver of collateral permissible per GC Section 53653 - (4.)
 A certificate or statement evidencing the deposit and its terms is required - (5.)
 No pending bank material adverse financial events - (6.)
-No conflicts of interest with City officials b.
-Maintenance of "Good Standing"

-- (7.)
-Satisfactory Community Reinvestment Act rating

-- 5. Program Conditions For Broker-Dealers
+No conflicts of interest with City officials - (7.)
+Satisfactory Community Reinvestment Act rating - 5.
+Program Conditions For Broker-Dealers - a.

-- a.
 Selection of Participant(s)